How Much Does Recessed Lighting Cost?

-An electrician will install these for between $150 – $200 if there are no complications.
+An electrician will install recessed lights for between $150 – $200 each if there are no complications.
 Complications could include new wiring, dimmers, obstacles that need to get moved, and lights installed in tight areas or cathedral ceilings, which require scaffolding or ladders.

 Adding Recessed Lights